 What is the role of SENCO in schools?

 Every school has a Special Educational Needs Coordinator (SENCO).
-Their role is to oversee and coordinate all the SEND provision that’s been agreed within the school.
+Their role is to oversee and coordinate all the SEN provision that’s been agreed within the school.

 What is the Graduated Approach?

-The graduated approach is a step-by-step process that schools and early years settings use to support children with SEND.
-It’s a way of identifying a child’s needs, planning the right support, and checking how well it’s working, all while keeping the parents/carers involved.
+The graduated approach is a step-by-step process that all schools and early years settings use to support children with SEN. It’s a way of identifying a child’s needs, planning the right support, and checking how well it’s working, all while keeping the parents/carers involved.

 The four key stages of the Graduated Approach are: